Where Springfield goes for Senior Living,

 A great location, neighbors who quickly become friends, and programs to stimulate body, mind, and spirit…Concordia Village senior living offers all this and much, much more.

-Here in the heart of historic Springfield, Illinois 62711, you can enjoy the comforts of home without the work and worry.
+Just minutes from downtown Springfield, Illinois 62711, you can enjoy the comforts of home without the work and worry.
 You can live with peace of mind, knowing that you will receive priority access to our comprehensive continuity of senior health care should your health needs change over time.

 Come join us where value and peace of mind are part of everyday living.
 Call 217.993.7045 or email us to learn more!